antoniogarrote/rdfstore-js/README.md

       });
     })

-rdfstore-js can be used as a script being executed in a web browser or as library included in a node.js application.
+rdfstore-js can be executed in a web browser or can be included as a library in a node.js application.

-The current implementation passes all the test cases for the SPARQL 1.0 query language and supports the graph manipulation operations from the SPARQL 1.1/Update version of the language.
+The current implementation is far from complete but it already passes all the test cases for the SPARQL 1.0 query language and supports data manipulation operations from the SPARQL 1.1/Update version of the language.

 Some other features included in the library are the following: